QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 @test 1 == 1
 ```

-Since floating points can often only be compared to within machine precision, you can typically only care these approximately with either `isapprox` or `≈` (which can auto-completed in VS Code with `\approx<TAB>`)
+Since floating points can often only be compared within machine precision, you can typically only compare these approximately with either `isapprox` or `≈` (which can auto-completed in VS Code with `\approx<TAB>`)
 ```{code-cell} julia
 @test 1.0 ≈ 1.0
 x = 2.0